-Let $[n] = \{1, 2, \ldots, n\}$ denote the set of the first $n$ natural numbers.
 We remark that when using big-$O$ notation we implicitly assume only positive constants.
 We use $c, C, C_1, C_2, \ldots$ to denote absolute constants with respect to the input dimension $d$, the training sample size $n$, and the width of the network $m$.
 Note constants may change in value from line to line.
 Furthermore, when using big-$O$ notation all variables aside from $d,n,k$ and $m$ are considered constants.
 However, for clarity we will frequently make the constants concerning the confidence $\delta$ and failure probability $\epsilon$ explicit.
 Moreover, for two functions $f,g: \N \rightarrow \N$, if we say $f=O(g)$ implies property $p$, what we mean is there exists an $N \in \N$ and a constant $C$ such that if $f(n) \leq C g(n)$ for all $n \geq N$ then property $p$ holds.
 Likewise, if we say $f=\Omega(g)$ implies property $p$, what we mean is there exists an $N \in \N$ and a constant $C$ such that if $f(n) \geq C g(n)$ for all $n \geq N$ then property $p$ holds.
-Finally, we use $\| \cdot \|$ to denote the $\ell^2$ norm of the vector argument or $\ell^2\to\ell^2$ operator norm of the matrix argument.
+Finally, we use $\| \cdot \|$ to denote the $\ell^2$ norm of a vector argument or the $\ell^2\to\ell^2$ operator norm of a matrix argument.